top of page

 Julian Sturdy photo .jpg

-Julian Sturdy MP – Arable farmer and politician
+Julian Sturdy – Arable farmer and politician

 Paul Temple_edited.jpg